 Step 3: Sprinkle the spicy toppings over the fruit

 Step 4: Place your Fruit Bombs in the refrigerator for 20 minutes to let the spices sink in and fruit to cool.
 Bam!

-Yogurt Bark: This ezpz after-school snack can be as simple as yogurt and your child’s favorite cereal OR you can make it hearty and healthy with some additional toppings.
-I usually try to avoid using sugary foods in my recipes and moms rejoice that their kids aren’t bouncing off the walls after therapy!
-However, colorful fruity cereal has such bold colors that I like to crush it into crumbs and use it as an edible decoration.
-You can learn more about the importance of using crumbs in feeding therapy with picky eaters on our blog and video with Marsha Dunn Klein here.
+Yogurt Bark: This after-school snack can be as simple as yogurt and your child’s favorite cereal OR you can make it hearty and healthy with some additional toppings.
+I usually try to avoid using sugary foods in my recipes, and moms rejoice that their kids aren’t bouncing off the walls after therapy!
+However, colorful fruity cereal has such bold colors that I like to crush it into crumbs and use it as an edible decoration alongside healthier toppings.

 Toppings (Chia seeds, hemp seeds, granola, dried blueberries, etc.)